Egupta21/VideoToAscii/README.md

 C program that donverts images and videos into ASCII art displayed in the terminal

-- Allows for adjustable scaling to control the amount of characters displyed in an axis
+- Adjustable scaling lets you control the number of ASCII characters used

 # Requirements